 We consider Battle to be an excellent pro prospect who will likely be a week one starter at the next level with the potential to be a pro bowler as long as if he works on his tackling skills.

-Battle the number one safety in this class will likely hear his name called during the late first-round or early second round of the 2022 NFL Draft.
+Battle the number one safety in this class will likely hear his name called during the late first round of the 2023 NFL Draft.

 How other scouting services rate Jordan Battle (Overall Rank)